-Judit Temesvary earned her Ph.D. and master's degree in economics from Cornell University, with a primary focus on macroeconomics, with minor fields of international and empirical economics.
-Her research focuses on the relationship between the macro-economy and financial institutions’ activities, with a special interest in commercial banks.
-The primary paper in her dissertation examines the determinants of U.S. banks’ decisions to lend to foreign countries.
-Temesvary's main areas of interest are banks’ global lending activities and their effects on national economies.
-She is also interested in how national and global bank regulations can influence the macroeconomic effects of banks.
-Previously Temesvary taught several macroeconomics courses at Cornell.
-At Hamilton, she will be teaching courses on macroeconomics and financial institutions.
+Judit Temesvary earned her Ph.D. in economics from Cornell University.
+Her research focuses on applied macroeconomics, more specifically the relationship between the macro-economy and financial institutions’ activities, with a special interest in commercial banks; banks’ global lending activities and their effects on national economies; how national and global bank regulations can influence the behavior and macroeconomic effects of banks, and how and why banks' lending rates differ by currency and across countries.
+Temesvary teaches courses on macroeconomics, and financial institutions and financial crises.

 On leave at Cornell University during the 2014-2015 academic year.

 ECON 336 (Banks and the Economy)

 ECON 560 (Research Seminar - Spring 2016)

 “The Determinants of U.S. Banks’ International Activities,” Journal of Banking and Finance 44 (July 2014), 233-247.